 - €68,507+: 51.75%

-On top of this, Dutch social security tax is paid at a rate of 27.65% in 2018 (or 9.75% for pension-age residents).
+In addition, Dutch social security tax is paid at a rate of 27.65% in 2018 (or 9.75% for pension-age residents).
 To get an idea about your individual income tax in the Netherlands, you can use a Dutch income tax calculator.

 Calculating your tax in the Netherlands